Diamond Cutting and Gemstone Lapidary

 Shaping

-Achieving the same result as girdling, the outline of a fancy shape diamond must be formed by hand, which is referred to as "shaping".
+Achieving the same result as girdling, the outline of a fancy-shaped diamond is meticulously formed by hand in a process known as "shaping."

 Girdling

-Girdling (also known as bruting) the diamond's girdle is formed.
-The girdle is the band which is formed around the widest part of the stone.
-To form the girdle, the stone is again set in a 'dop' which is in turn fixed on to the center of a lathe which spins at high speed.
-Using another diamond set in a long 'bruting stick', the corners of the rough stone are gradually rounded off until the spinning diamond is perfectly round.
-The process of rounding a diamond to form its girdle is customarily done by grinding one diamond against another on a rotating wheel.
+Girdling, also known as bruting, is the process of forming the diamond's girdle—the band around the widest part of the stone.
+To achieve this, the diamond is secured in a dop, which is then fixed onto the center of a high-speed lathe.
+Using another diamond set in a long bruting stick, the rough stone's corners are gradually rounded until the spinning diamond achieves a perfectly circular shape.
+Traditionally, this process involves grinding one diamond against another on a rotating wheel to create a smooth, uniform girdle.

 Brillianteering

-Brillianteering is the process of grinding or polishing the forty final facets on a brilliant cut diamond after the "blocker" has cut the table and the "eights" on the crown and pavilion.
-In this process, a specialist called a brillianteer polishes the final facets.
-During this process and after this process the stone is inspected for quality and improvements.
+Brillianteering is the process of polishing the final forty facets on a brilliant cut diamond after the blocker has completed the table and the initial "eights" on the crown and pavilion.
+A specialist known as a brillianteer meticulously polishes these remaining facets, enhancing the diamond's brilliance and symmetry.
+Throughout and after this process, the stone undergoes thorough inspection to ensure optimal quality and identify any potential improvements.

 Polishing